Prologue to Act 1

 If ever you disturb our streets again,

-After the brawl between the Capulets and Montagues in the play’s opening scene, the Prince threatens Capulet and Montague with death the next time a fight breaks out between them.
-According to the Prince, this is the third time the two households have clashed in the streets, suggesting that these fights have become a regular occurrence in Verona.
+After the street brawl between the Capulet and Montague minions in Act 1, Scene 1, the Prince threatens Capulet and Montague with death the next time a fight breaks out between them (line 79–87).
+According to the Prince, this is the third time the two households have clashed in the streets of Verona.
 These skirmishes affect not only the warring families, but also Verona’s other citizens who intervene to keep the peace.
-Despite the Prince’s threats, the prospect of violence between the two households does not seem to diminish much afterward.
+Despite the Prince’s stern threats, the prospect of violence between the two households will continue to loom over the city.

 How camest thou hither, tell me, and wherefore?